pantadeusz/htp2023pjatk/ai/README.md

 The model was created using TensorFlow in Python.
 In the future it is possible to make it in C++ for better performance.

-The model is relatively simple - sequential with 3 layers.
+The first version of model was verry simple - sequential with 3 layers.
 In the imput, there are three rows of data, and the output is one row, so it is classical approach to the time series analysis.

+The final version consists of 4 layers and provides better predictions.
+There is probability that the model is overfitted, but it is impossible to verify for the current dataset.

 ## Problems solved